Snowflake Table

 This storage method requires an active warehouse and it consumes some credits.
 But warehouse is only started when you have new results to store.
 If all results are old, this storage class retrieves data from query cache.

-The final cost will be proportional to the frequency of newly reported matched queries.
+The final cost is proportional to the frequency of newly reported matched queries.
 If notifications are relatively rare, the cost should be negligible.

 Setup